Sew a One of a Kind Pretty Tea Towel

 Sew to the underside of the flour sack towel.

-Center your nest strip (pink floral) and inch from the tea towel edge and sew.
-This leaves a little white strip showing
+Center your next strip (pink floral) an inch from the tea towel edge and sew.
+This leaves a little white strip showing.

 Center and overlap your thinnest strip ( plain pink)on top of the floral and sew top and bottom.

 Working from the back cut the uneven edges even to about 1″ from the edge of the towel.

 Fold the edges to form an even hem along the edge.
 Sew to form the edge.

 Press and iron.

 I hope you enjoy this tutorial.
 Please comment if you did.
 Receiving feedback is a wonderful thing.